kevin-chalmers/set08103/lectures/lecture01/README.md

 - **Respect for people** supports **continous improvement**.
 - **Continous improvement** does not in itself support **respect for people**.

 This module has you working in a team, and you need to have respect for your team members.
-That means doing your share of work, supporting them in challenges, and see this as a team resort.
+That means doing your share of work, supporting them in challenges, and see this as a team effort.
 This can be expanded to the class - *respect* each other, and give each other support, and you can improve yourself and your class mates together.

 ## Behavioural Objectivess